 the mentors can email the PDF files for the banners and you can have the banners printed locally, allowing you to retain the banners for future use.
 Beyond the two required banners, you may decorate your booth as you see fit as long as the messaging is within the MBB Pride messaging guidelines found on the MBB website.
 MBB mentors can also provide you with PDF files of specially designed quotes that you can also print locally for decorating the booth.
 (See these examples of booths.)

 - MBB Hugging Booth participants will hand out a sticker with each hug that says, “Hugged by a Mormon Building Bridges.”
-You can download the template for printing the stickers on Avery brand sticker-sheets by clicking on this link (building_bridges_labels) or the MBB mentors can send you a PDF file for printing the stickers.
+You can download the template for printing the stickers on Avery brand sticker-sheets or the MBB mentors can send you a PDF file for printing the stickers.

 - Read all information and guidelines provided by your local Pride center.
 (These may include such topics as when and where to set up your booth, whether or not you will be required to provide you own canopy, whether or not you are permitted to hand out free water or other food or beverages, etc.)